Jack Pierce (make-up artist): Post-Universal career

 Occasionally Jack Pierce would land a job on a major production such as Joan of Arc (1948) or the Danny Kaye version of The Secret Life of Walter Mitty, for which he made up Karloff as the Frankenstein Monster for a daydream sequence, cut from the film.
 Primarily, Pierce's post-Universal employment was on low-budget independent westerns and horror films.
-Notable Pierce creations during this period include the hirsute halfwit in Teenage Monster, played by 40-ish stuntman Gil Perkins, who had doubled Bela Lugosi in Pierce's Monster make-up in Frankenstein Meets the Wolf Man; Beyond the Time Barrier, with a clutch of bald, scarred atomic mutants and leading man Robert Clarke transforming into a withered ancient; Creation of the Humanoids, crafting a race of bald cyborgs with silver eyes via bald caps and scleral contact lenses; and a reprise of his Wolf Man design for Beauty and the Beast (1962), played by Mark Damon.
+Notable Pierce creations during this period include the hirsute halfwit in Teenage Monster, played by 40-ish year old stuntman Gil Perkins, who had doubled Bela Lugosi in Pierce's Monster make-up in Frankenstein Meets the Wolf Man; Beyond the Time Barrier, with a clutch of bald, scarred atomic mutants and leading man Robert Clarke transforming into a withered ancient; Creation of the Humanoids, crafting a race of bald cyborgs with silver eyes via bald caps and scleral contact lenses; and a reprise of his Wolf Man design for Beauty and the Beast (1962), played by Mark Damon.

 He created a great many historical, old age, and character make-ups in TV anthology series such as Screen Directors Playhouse, You Are There and Telephone Time.
-One episode of that show, a drama called The Golden Junkman, featured Lon Chaney Jr. as an unlettered but kindly Armenian junk dealer who ages from his 30s to his 70s in the course of the story, which Pierce handled with aplomb.
+One episode of that show, a drama called The Golden Junkman, featured Lon Chaney Jr. as an unlettered but kindly Armenian junk dealer who ages from his '30s to his '70s in the course of the story, which Pierce handled with aplomb.

 His associate from the Universal days, director/producer Arthur Lubin, hired Pierce for what turned out to be his last employment, a steady four years on the Mister Ed television series, from 1961 to 1964.

 Pierce died in 1968 in Hollywood from uremia.

 Legacy

 Jack Pierce's work at Universal has become an influence to many in the entertainment field, including make-up artists Rick Baker and Tom Savini.
 Jack Pierce was an innovator in the world of screen entertainment and material design.
 In 2003, Pierce was recognized with a lifetime achievement award from the Hollywood Make-up Artist and Hair Stylist Guild.

-In recent years, there has been a strong desire to give Pierce a Hollywood Boulevard star for his work.
+On May 15, 2008, a petition was launched to give Pierce a Hollywood Boulevard star for his work.

-In May 2013, Cinema Makeup School in Los Angeles dedicated a memorial gallery in honor of Pierce.
+On May 30, 2013, Cinema Makeup School in Los Angeles dedicated a memorial gallery in honor of Pierce.